-The Audit & Process Review Manager (APRM) manages Internal Audit.
-The APRM is responsible for the preparation and of a risk-based annual Audit Plan in conjunction with the Chief Executive, Corporate Directors, HFAPM and Heads of Service.
+The Audit & Performance Manager (APM) manages Internal Audit.
+The APM is responsible for the preparation of a risk-based annual Audit Plan in conjunction with the Chief Executive, Corporate Directors, HFAPM and Heads of Service.
 The Audit Committee approves the Audit Plan prior to its implementation.
-The APRM is responsible for the effective management of the Audit Plan.
+The APM is responsible for the effective management of the Audit Plan.

-The APRM is responsible for ensuring that the resources of Internal Audit are sufficient to meet its responsibilities and achieve its objectives with an appropriate mix of qualifications, experience and audit skills.
-In view of the staffing levels within Internal Audit this could, if considered appropriate, include using specialist external audit providers, subject to approval.
+The HFAPM is responsible for ensuring that the resources of Internal Audit are sufficient to meet its responsibilities and achieve its objectives with an appropriate mix of qualifications, experience and audit skills and identification and implementation of ongoing training requirements.
+In view of the staffing levels within Internal Audit this could, if considered appropriate, include using specialist external audit providers, subject to prior approval.